 Danger #2 Lead Plumbing

-The dangers of lead pipes became apparent in the late 1800s and a gradual phase out started at that time.
-But it wasn’t until 1986 that lead was finally banned from pipes and the soldering used in copper piping joints.
-If your house still has its original plumbing you would be wise to have a licensed plumber come out and inspect the overall condition of your plumbing an find out what the materials are.
-Most likely you will not have lead pipes which pose the greatest danger.
+The dangers of lead pipes became apparent in the late 1800s, and a gradual phase out started at that time.
+But, it wasn’t until 1986 that lead was finally banned from pipes and the soldering used in copper piping joints.
+If your house still has its original plumbing, you would be wise to have a licensed plumber come out and inspect the overall condition of your plumbing and find out what the materials are.
+Most likely, you will not have lead pipes which pose the greatest danger.
 The lead soldering and other trace areas where lead was used on other pipes is usually not a threat.
-However, to give you peace of mind you can always test your water supply with home test kits.
+However, to give you peace of mind, you can always test your water supply with home test kits.